-Weybridge Dental Care is in Weybridge in Surrey and provides private dental care and treatment for adults and children.
+Glebe House Dental Care is in Virginia Water in Surrey and provides private dental care and treatment for adults and children.

-There is ramped access to the practice for people who use wheelchairs and those with pushchairs.
-The practice is located near local transport routes and car parking spaces are available near the practice.
-The practice has made reasonable adjustments to support patients with additional needs; for example, the availability of a hearing induction loop and magnification devices.
+There is level access to the practice for people who use wheelchairs and those with pushchairs.
+The practice is near local transport links and car parking spaces are available at the practice.
+The practice has made reasonable adjustments to support patients with additional needs, for example the availability of information in large print if required.

-The dental team includes three dentists, one doctor, one dental nurse, one dental hygienist and one receptionist.
+The dental team includes two dentists, one visiting specialist in periodontics, one dental nurse and one dental nurse/receptionist.
 The practice has two treatment rooms.

-During the inspection we spoke with two dentists, one dental nurse, one receptionist and the doctor.
+During the inspection we spoke with both dentists, the dental nurse and the dental nurse/receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.